EmersedFox/paw-network/README.md

-🐾 Paw Network Discord Bot
+# Paw Network Discord Bot

-Paw Network is a custom Discord bot designed to facilitate cross-server user verification.
-It can check for specific roles, staff/owner status, and ban status across multiple configured Discord servers, providing a comprehensive verification summary in a clean embed.
+Paw Network is a specialized Discord bot designed to facilitate cross-server verification and moderation.
+It allows staff to check a user's roles, ban status, and special permissions across a network of configured Discord servers, all managed through a live configuration file hosted on GitHub.
 Features

-    Cross-Server Verification: Checks user roles across any number of configured servers.

-    Hierarchical Status: Prioritizes user status in the following order:

-        Banned: The highest priority status.

-        Owner: Recognizes server owners.

-        Staff: Recognizes staff members.

-        Verified: Confirms a user has valid verification roles.

-        Unverified: Flags users who are unverified or have negative roles.

-    Custom Role Recognition: Specifically highlights a "Paw Network Verified" role.

-    Ban Check: Actively checks if a user is banned in any of the participating servers.

-    Owner-Only Commands: Includes secure commands that can only be used by the designated bot owner.

-    Custom Bot Status: Sets a "Playing Checking IDs" status on Discord.
+    Cross-Server Verification: Check a user's roles in multiple servers from a single command.

+    Live Configuration: Update the list of servers and roles by editing a JSON file on GitHub, with no need to restart the bot.

+    Priority Status Checks: Automatically identifies and prioritizes statuses like Banned, Owner, and Staff over standard verification roles.

+    Network Management: Includes owner-only commands to view network-wide statistics and reload the configuration on the fly.

+    Secure & Permission-Based: Owner-only commands are restricted to a specific user ID for security.

 Setup Instructions

-Follow these steps carefully to get your bot up and running.
+Follow these steps to get your instance of the Paw Network bot running.
+Prerequisites

+    Python 3.8+

+    A Discord Account with permissions to create applications.

+    A GitHub Account to host the configuration file.

+Step 1: Get the Bot Code

+You will need to have the bot's files (bot.py, requirements.txt, .env) in a folder on your computer or server.
-Step 1: Create Your Bot on the Discord Developer Portal
+Step 2: Create the Discord Bot Application

     Go to the Developer Portal: Navigate to the Discord Developer Portal.

-    New Application: Click "New Application" and give your bot a name (e.g., "Paw Network").
+    New Application: Create a new application and give it a name (e.g., "Paw Network").

-    Go to the "Bot" Tab: On the left menu, select the "Bot" tab.
+    Go to the Bot Tab: Click on the "Bot" tab on the left.

+    Enable Privileged Intents:

+        Scroll down to Privileged Gateway Intents.

+        Enable the SERVER MEMBERS INTENT.
+This is critical for the bot to find users and check their roles.

-    Get Your Token: Click "Reset Token" and copy the token that appears.
-Treat this like a password and never share it.
+    Get Your Bot Token: Click "Reset Token" to reveal and copy your bot's token.
+This is a secret key.

-    Enable Privileged Intents: Scroll down to "Privileged Gateway Intents" and enable ALL THREE intents:

-        PRESENCE INTENT

-        SERVER MEMBERS INTENT (Crucial for checking roles)

-        MESSAGE CONTENT INTENT
+Step 3: Set Up the Configuration File on GitHub

+The bot loads its server list from a server.json file you host on GitHub.

+    Create a Public GitHub Repository: Create a new public repository on GitHub (e.g., Paw-Network-Config).

+    Create server.json: Inside this repository, create a new file named server.json.

+    Add Your Server Data: Copy the structure below into server.json and fill it with your server details.
+All keys, including the role IDs, must be in double quotes.

+    {
+        "server_one_key": {
+            "id": 1333237935268561017,
+            "name": "Emersed Den",
+            "pnetwork_verified_role": { "id": 1421184692706607225, "name": "Paw Network Verified" },
+            "roles_to_check": { "1333248688738406453": "Manually Age Verified" },
+            "unverified_roles": { "1405276168202096646": "Unverified" },
+            "owner_roles": { "1333238516204830772": "Owner" },
+            "staff_roles": { "1414622599819821088": "Staff" }
+        },
+        "another_server_key": {
+            "id": 1303588446132109342,
+            "name": "NeoCity",
+            "roles_to_check": { "1303758361904414750": "Verified Adult" }
+        }
+    }

+    Get the Raw URL:

+        Once the file is saved, view it on GitHub and click the "Raw" button.

+        Copy the URL from your browser's address bar.
+This is your permanent config URL.

-Step 2: Configure Your .env File
+Step 4: Set Up Your .env File

-The .env file stores your secret keys.
-Create a file named .env in the same directory as bot.py and add the following lines, replacing the placeholder values with your own.
+In the same folder as bot.py, create a file named .env and add the following, filling in your own values:

 DISCORD_TOKEN="YOUR_BOT_TOKEN_HERE"
 OWNER_ID="YOUR_DISCORD_USER_ID_HERE"

-    DISCORD_TOKEN: The token you copied in Step 1.

-    OWNER_ID: Your personal Discord User ID.
-To get this, enable Developer Mode in Discord settings (Advanced), then right-click your profile and select "Copy User ID".

-Step 3: Configure Servers in bot.py

-Open bot.py and edit the SERVER_CONFIG dictionary to add, remove, or modify the servers and roles you want the bot to track.
-The structure is straightforward and can be easily expanded.
+CONFIG_URL="YOUR_GITHUB_RAW_JSON_URL_HERE"

-Step 4: Install Dependencies
+Step 5: Install Dependencies

-You need to install the Python libraries the bot depends on.
 Open your terminal or command prompt in the bot's folder and run:

 pip install -r requirements.txt

-Step 5: Invite Your Bot to Your Servers
+Step 6: Invite the Bot and Run It

-You must invite the bot to every server listed in your SERVER_CONFIG.

-    Go to OAuth2 URL Generator: In the Developer Portal, go to the "OAuth2" tab and then "URL Generator".
+    Invite the Bot: In the Discord Developer Portal, go to OAuth2 -> URL Generator.
+Select the bot and applications.commands scopes.
+Then, grant it the following Bot Permissions:

-    Select Scopes: Check bot and applications.commands.

-    Select Bot Permissions: Check the following permissions:

         Read Messages/View Channels